flenniken/statictea/docs/functions.md

 case("bunch", cases, "other") => "other"
 ~~~
 """,
-    lineNum: 762, numLines: 32), (funcName: "fun_cmp_ffi", docComment: """Compare two floats.
+    numLines: 32), (funcName: "fun_cmp_ffi", docComment: """Compare two floats.
 Returns -1 for less, 0 for equal and 1 for greater than.

 ~~~
 cmp(a: float, b: float) int